Abdelrhman-AK/WinPaletter-Store/README.md

 # WinPaletter Store for Themes

 > [!IMPORTANT]
 > WinPaletter now allows you to **add and publish themes directly** in the app starting from **version `1.0.9.8` and higher**.
 You can manage, upload, and share your custom themes seamlessly.
-(A dedicated Wiki will provide detailed guidance on this feature.)
+> Here you are the [Wiki](https://github.com/Abdelrhman-AK/WinPaletter/wiki/GitHub-Manager-Introduction).

 ---